cristiancampero/Exploratory-Data-Aanalysis-GOT/README.md

 # Exploratory-Data-Aanalysis-GOT
-Exploratory data analysis of game of thrones deaths
+Exploratory data analysis of game of thrones deaths in SQL Server